This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 Fortunately, my husband Wally will try almost anything I put in front of him.
 Even after he said he didn’t want me to make shrimp and grits, he gave it another shot.
 Granted, he doesn’t love everything I cook, but he’ll at least make an attempt to eat it.

 I’ve had a few near misses and outright fails.
 Rather than push his plate away, my husband will give me constructive criticism.
 That way, I’ll know what he specifically likes or doesn’t like about the dish.
-He doesn’t do that too often, so when he does, I listen.
+He doesn’t criticize what I cook too often, so when he does, I listen.

 Aha Moment with Ground Beef Stroganoff